nicolcastillo/readable/README.md

 ```

 2 - in 'read.txt' is text from third parthy from the form
-format preview of what is expected (reference Ticket: RHT1811882):
+format preview of what is expected:
 ```
 *UDF_36_Answer*
 *UDF_37_Question*
 *UDF_37_Answer*
 ```